← Back to Blog

 4. Legal protection

 Properly documented invoices serve as legal records of the services rendered and the agreed-upon payment terms.
-In case of disputes or discrepancies, these invoices become valuable evidence to support your claims, protecting you from potential conflicts and safeguarding your rights as a freelancer.
+In case of disputes or discrepancies, these invoices become valuable evidence to support your claims, protecting you from potential conflicts and safeguarding your rights as an agency owner.

 5. Time management